 Ten Individuals Earn Top Honors for Their Contributions to the Field

-Chicago, IL, October 26, 2017 - Ten individuals earned top honors from the National Association for Healthcare Quality (NAHQ) during NAHQ Next, its annual conference in Cincinnati, OH, in September.
+Cincinnati, OH, September 20, 2017 - Ten individuals earned top honors Wednesday, September 20, 2017, from the National Association for Healthcare Quality (NAHQ) during NAHQ Next, its annual conference.
 President Nancy Curdy, MSN MS-HQPS RN CPHQ CPPS, presented the awards, acknowledging the time and effort these individuals have invested in the healthcare quality profession.

 Compass Award — This inaugural award is bestowed by the NAHQ Board of Directors and recognizes an individual who has gone above and beyond for NAHQ and the profession by contributing to an activity that advances healthcare quality.
 Recipient Lenard L. Parisi, RN MA CPHQ FNAHQ, embodies the enduring commitment to the profession and always strives for more even if it is undefined.
 Parisi has been a NAHQ member for more than 20 years and has served on many NAHQ committees and on the board: first as a director-at-large, then as president.